C22-KY04/cc-c22-ky04/README.md

 ![](id-cards-api.png)

 Description:
 1. Android application performs HTTP Request Method to HTTP REST API.
-It allows users to save ID Card details, retrieve ID Card details, retrieve entire ID Cards, or retrieve some ID Cards by name.
+It allows users to save ID Card (KTP) details, retrieve ID Card details, retrieve entire ID Cards, or retrieve some ID Cards by name.
-2. If the HTTP Reuqest Method sent is POST, the ktp details will be saved to Cloud Firestore.
+2. If the HTTP Request Method sent is POST, the ID Card (KTP) details will be saved to Cloud Firestore.

 ### Base URL